1j01/anypalette.js/tests/regression-data/BEHR_2020/README.txt.out.txt

-	failed to load README.txt as ColorSchemer palette: ColorSchemer loader is only enabled when file extension is '.cs' (saw '.txt' instead), failed to load README.txt as GIMP palette: Not a GIMP Palette, failed to load README.txt as KolourPaint palette: Not a KDE RGB Palette, failed to load README.txt as Skencil palette: no colors returned, failed to load README.txt as Sketch palette: not sketchpalette JSON, failed to load README.txt as sK1 palette: No colors found (0), failed to load README.txt as Windows desktop theme: Invalid theme file, no [Control Panel\Colors] section,
+	failed to load README.txt as ColorSchemer palette: ColorSchemer loader is only enabled when file extension is '.cs' (saw '.txt' instead), failed to load README.txt as GIMP palette: Not a GIMP Palette, failed to load README.txt as KolourPaint palette: Not a KDE RGB Palette, failed to load README.txt as Skencil palette: Not a Skencil palette, failed to load README.txt as Sketch palette: not sketchpalette JSON, failed to load README.txt as sK1 palette: No colors found (0), failed to load README.txt as Windows desktop theme: Invalid theme file, no [Control Panel\Colors] section,